joshuaHallee/web-proj-price-tracker/README.md

 The official API documentation is available [on the Apiary.io platform](https://webprojpricetracker.docs.apiary.io/).

 ## Contributing
 Found a bug or have a question?
-Please don't hesisitate to [report an issue](https://github.com/ProgrammingBuddies/web-proj-price-tracker/issues)
+Please don't hesitate to [report an issue](https://github.com/ProgrammingBuddies/web-proj-price-tracker/issues)

 Please view our [Contributing Guidelines](/CONTRIBUTING.md) before opening a pull request.